IvoVellekoop/wavesim_py/README.md

 `permittivity`: 3-dimensional array with refractive index-squared distribution in x, y, and z direction.
 To set up a 1 or 2-dimensional problem, leave the other dimension(s) as 1.

 `periodic`: indicates for each dimension whether the simulation is periodic [True] or not [False].
-For periodic dimensions, `periodic = [True, True, True]`, the field is wrapped around the domain.
+For periodic dimensions, i.e., `periodic = [True, True, True]`, the field is wrapped around the domain.

 `pixel_size: float = 0.25`: points per wavelength.